5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 Step 1.
 Turn off your Mac by clicking "Shut Down".

 Step 3.
-While your Mac is turned on, press the Command + R keys and release the two keys until you see the macOS recovery options on the screen.
+To enter macOS recovery mode, press the Command + R keys while your Mac is turned on, and release them until you see the macOS recovery options on the screen.

 hold command and r keys